DavidGSola/event-grid-good-practices/README.md

-# event-grid-good-practices
+# Event Grid: Good practices and tips
-Samples about good practices and tips for Azure Event Grid.
+Code samples about good practices and tips for Azure Event Grid.